2nd Foreign Parachute Regiment: 2008–2015

 The regiment served in Afghanistan with the International Security Assistance Force sending OMLTs in 2008 and 2012: GTIA (Altor in 2010) and SGTIA (Ba cum in 2011) as part of Brigade La Fayette (Operation Pamir).
-Three Legionnaires, Nepali Kisan Thapa, Pole Konrad Rygiel and Slovakian Robert Hutnik were killed in action.
+Three Legionnaires, Nepali Kisan Thapa, Pole Konrad Rygiel and Slovak Robert Hutník were killed in action.

 There were structural changes from 2010.
 In January 2011, a defense base in Calvi was created.
 Colonel Plessy was the first commandant of the designated defense base, while being the regimental commander of the 2e REP.

 2e REP continued to be deployed on short duration missions: in Djibouti until the departure of the 13th Demi-Brigade of Foreign Legion in 2011; to Gabon; to New Caledonia; and as of 2012, in the United Arab Emirates as a deployed company of the 13e DBLE, alternating with Legion infantry units from metropolitan France.